-But this year’s continuing COVID-19 pandemic again means that we cannot share physical spaces – so what are we to do?
-Thanks to modern technology, we can still gather online to create fun, engaging, meaningful, and memory-making holiday experiences – together.
+But the continuing pandemic means that we may not choose to share physical spaces – so what are we to do?
+Thankfully, modern technology has taught us that we can still gather online to create fun, engaging, meaningful, and memory-making holiday experiences – together.

-This multi-part resource can help you re-imagine your usual traditions and incorporate digital content that will enliven the virtual rendition of your Passover.
-From choosing a to saying, “Next year, in Jerusalem,” each section includes curated ideas and digital content (including videos, activities, discussion questions, and more).
+This multi-part resource can help you re-imagine your usual traditions and incorporate digital content that will enliven the virtual rendition of your Passover seder.
+From choosing ato saying, “Next year, in Jerusalem,” each section includes curated ideas and digital content including videos, activities, discussion questions, and more.